-Paul Ganssle is a software developer, maintainer of python-dateutil and setuptools and contributor to many other open source projects.
+Paul Ganssle is a software developer at Google, maintainer of python-dateutil and setuptools, Python core developer and contributor to many other open source projects.
 He lives in New York City and is interested in programming, languages, wearable electronics and sensors.

 Expressions of opinion do not necessarily reflect the views of his employer.

 This talk will arm you with some tools to design a library that "just works", but also has obvious escape hatches to handle corner cases.
 It covers several patterns for cleanly organizing related and overlapping functionality in a way that satisfies both humans and static analysis tools.

 What do you do when you have to choose between designing your function for one of two common use cases?

 How about when the same logical operations (say, multiplication or concatenation) need to have different implementations depending on the type of the arguments they are applied to?

 These kinds of questions can be vexing when trying to design a clean, well-scoped API.

 This talk will cover several strategies for grouping related functionality in a way that presents a logically clean interface to both humans and static analysis tools like type checkers and document generators.

 This talk covers: